 Daypack

-In lieu of or in addition to a beach bag, is a daypack (small, lightweight backpack), especially if you plan to do some walking, hiking, or exploring in addition to time on the beach.
+In lieu of or in addition to a beach bag, an anti-theft daypack (small, lightweight backpack), especially if you plan to do some walking, hiking, or exploring in addition to time on the beach.
 In it, you can easily stash your camera, reusable water bottle, smartphone, sunblock, mosquito repellent wipes, camera lens wipe, snacks, and other necessities.
-My daypack can also fit inside my beach bag if needed.
+My daypack can also fit inside my beach bag if needed, and it’s theft-proof.

 Dry Bag